raminokhrati/Nlar/README.md

         SHARED_PATH='/your/local/path with spaces/resource'.

 **Once the right path is configured, the experiments can be run by executing "run_experiments.py" file in the folder "experiments".
-Alternatively, they can be run individually from their python files: folder "classifications" for classification experiments, folder "reinforcement-learning-ddqn" for the reinforcement learning experiment, and folder "sensitivity" for the sensitivity experiments, all located in folder "experiments".**
+Alternatively, they can be run individually from their python files in their respective folders: folder "classifications" for classification experiments, folder "reinforcement-learning-ddqn" for the reinforcement learning experiment, and folder "sensitivity" for sensitivity experiments, all located in folder "experiments".**

 ## License